Rustington

-Rustington is a small town and civil parish in the Arun District of West Sussex.
-Rustington is approximately at the midpoint of the West Sussex coast and midway between the county town of Chichester and Brighton.
+Rustington is a village and civil parish in the Arun District of West Sussex.
+Rustington is approximately at the midpoint of the West Sussex coast and midway between Chichester and Brighton.
 The A259 runs along the north of Rustington, westward to Littlehampton, Bognor Regis and Chichester, and east to Worthing and Brighton.
 The area forms part of the Brighton and Hove built-up area.

-With a population of over 14,000 in 2014, it has the size and facilities of a small town, including a shopping area with a mix of independent and chain stores.
-The parish of Rustington includes the neighbourhood of West Preston.

 History

-Rustington was in World War I home to a planned American aerodrome, to the east of the High Street.
+In World War I, Rustington was home to a planned American aerodrome, to the east of the High Street.
 Intended to launch bombing raids against Germany, the airfield was incomplete when the war ended.

 Conservation area and information centre

-Rustington contains a conservation area which extends from the south end of North Lane to The Lamb in The Street.
+Rustington contains a Conservation Area which extends from the south end of North Lane to The Lamb in The Street.
 Here, where trees are protected, are the largest number of pre-1850 listed buildings in the post town, with The Street and surrounding roads containing some of the finest 17th and 18th century Sussex flint cottages in West Sussex, some of which are thatched.

 There is a village information centre at the Broadmark Lane car park, housed in the recently renovated WRVS building in the Waitrose car park.
 It also houses Rustington Museum, exploring the village's history from the Stone Age to the modern day with artefacts from throughout time.

-Annual events

-Rustington competes annually in the South-East in Bloom competition.
-It holds an annual carnival and fête in August.
-Close to Christmas Eve, Rustington has a village carol concert which is free for local residents and features local school children accompanied by the Littlehampton Concert Band.